 The Smoke in Mirrors Method

 Your villain is very clever.
 They’ve been shifting the party’s attention to some innocent (or not so innocent) character the entire time.
 The point is, the party has gone after the wrong person until the villain found it pertinent that they show themselves to the party.
 This creates a sense of distrust and skepticism in the players, they may be less likely to trust potential allies in the future.
-For the villain this is a huge bonus in their plans.
+For the villain, this is a huge bonus in their plans.

 The actual villain could even be an ally that the party has grown close with.
 They have simply been biding their time, learning more about the party, and preparing to betray them at their best opportunity.
-Be careful about using betrayal as a means of exposing your villain as it can be easily unintentionally telegraphed prior to the reveal.
+Be careful about using betrayal as a means of exposing your villain as it can be easily unintentionally telegraphed before the reveal.

 I would say that the Smoke in Mirrors Method is the hardest of the three to pull off, but it is certainly the boldest and most memorable.